Your Neighbourhood Place of Hope

 From the Pastor’s Desk

-Click here to read the stories.
-I invite you to join us in person or online.
-If you’d like to catch up on any of our sermon series, visit YouTube.com/@standrewsnanaimo.
+Click here to read the passage from Genesis 3, then join us, either in person or online.
+If you want to catch up on any of our past talks, you can check out our videos at YouTube.com/@standrewsnanaimo."

 Pastor Jeremy